tharindu-perera/spring-tutorials/README.md

 - Open Eclipse
    - File -> Import -> Existing Maven Project -> Navigate to the folder where you unzipped the zip
    - Select the right project
-- Choose the Spring Boot Application file (search for @SpringBootApplication)
+- Choose the Spring Boot com.Application file (search for @SpringBootApplication)
-- Right Click on the file and Run as Java Application
+- Right Click on the file and Run as Java com.Application
 - You are all Set
 - For help : use our installation guide - https://www.youtube.com/playlist?list=PLBBog2r6uMCSmMVTW_QmDLyASBvovyAO3

 ## About in28Minutes
 - At in28Minutes, we ask ourselves one question everyday.
 How do we help you learn effectively - that is more quickly and retain more of what you have learnt?
-- We use Problem-Solution based Step-By-Step Hands-on Approach With Practical, Real World Application Examples.
+- We use Problem-Solution based Step-By-Step Hands-on Approach With Practical, Real World com.Application Examples.
 - Our success on Udemy and Youtube (2 Million Views & 12K Subscribers) speaks volumes about the success of our approach.
 - While our primary expertise is on Development, Design & Architecture Java & Related Frameworks (Spring, Struts, Hibernate) we are expanding into the front-end world (Bootstrap, JQuery, Angular JS).